Small Arms Firing Schools at the National Matches

 History of Small Arms Firing School

-The Department of Defense first conducted the Small Arms Firing Schools (SAFS) as part of the National Matches at Camp Perry in 1918.
-Federal law continues to require the annual conduct of Small Arms Firing Schools, which now instruct over one thousand pistol and rifle shooters a year in firearms safety and fundamental marksmanship skills.
+The Department of Defense first conducted SAFS as part of the National Matches at Camp Perry in 1918.
+Federal law continues to require the annual assembling of Small Arms Firing Schools, which now instruct over one thousand individuals each year.

-The Schools are conducted by the U. S. Army Marksmanship Unit (USAMU) and sponsored by the Civilian Marksmanship Program (CMP).
-The Schools are open to all U. S. citizens who are over the minimum age.
-Firearms and ammunition are provided, students must bring eye and ear protection.
+SAFS courses are conducted by the U. S. Army Marksmanship Unit (USAMU), military members and certified CMP instructors.
+Each school is open to all U. S. citizens who are over the minimum age, with firearms and ammunition provided.

 Pistol Small Arms Firing School

-- Personal pistols may not be used in the class.
+• Personal pistols and ammunition MAY NOT be used in the class.

 Pistol students fire slow, timed and rapid-fire stages at 25 yards.
-Upon the completion of pistol training Pistol SAFS students, while still being assisted by their coaches, have a unique opportunity to test their new marksmanship knowledge and skills by firing an M9 Pistol EIC Match that uses the course of fire practiced on the range.
+Upon the completion of pistol training, Pistol SAFS students have a unique opportunity to test their new marksmanship knowledge and skills by firing an M9 Pistol EIC Match that uses the course of fire practiced on the range.
+Participants must bring eye and ear protection to the course.
+The minimum age for Pistol SAFS students is 14.

 Advanced Pistol Course

 The Advanced Pistol Course is open to any competitor who has a minimum of 10 EIC points or at least an Expert NRA classification.
-In this course participants can expect to focus on the fundamentals, understanding training methods, and building a mental approach to competitive shooting.
+In this course, participants can expect to focus on the fundamentals, understanding training methods and building a mental approach to competitive shooting.
 In addition, participants will have the opportunity to question a panel of pistol champions.
+Participants must bring eye and ear protection to the course.

 Smallbore School